 Without adequate data backup and recovery strategies, business operations become vulnerable to unexpected events and disasters.
 The outcome of significant downtime or data loss can be catastrophic.
-According to the Boston Computing Network, approximately 60 percent of businesses that lose their data are forced to close within six months of the failure.
+According to Cybercrime Magazine, approximately 60 percent of businesses that lose their data are forced to close within six months of the failure.

 Recovery time objective (RTO) and recovery point objective (RPO) are two critical components of disaster recovery.
 When businesses better understand their RTO and RPO, they become better equipped to build a system that is able to adapt and recover faster from disaster.